mbucc/shmig/README.md

 Idea
 ----

 RDMS'es are bundled along with their console clients.
 MySQL has `mysql`, PostgreSQL has `psql` and SQLite3 has `sqlite3`.
-And thats it!
+And that's it!
 This is enough for interacting with database in batch mode w/o any drivers or connectors.

 Using client options one can make its output suitable for batch processing with standard UNIX text-processing tools (`sed`, `grep`, `awk`, ...).
-This is enough for implementing simple migration system that'll store current schema version information withing database (see [`SCHEMA_TABLE`](https://github.com/naquad/shmig/blob/a814690d5040e6aa8f05f112a8b66db9eedb1d07/shmig.conf.example#L21-L22) variable in [`shmig.conf.example`](https://github.com/naquad/shmig/blob/master/shmig.conf.example)).
+This is enough for implementing simple migration system that will store current schema version information withing database (see [`SCHEMA_TABLE`](https://github.com/naquad/shmig/blob/a814690d5040e6aa8f05f112a8b66db9eedb1d07/shmig.conf.example#L21-L22) variable in [`shmig.conf.example`](https://github.com/naquad/shmig/blob/master/shmig.conf.example)).

 Usage
 -----